MBowey/Assignment_14_Deep_Learning/Starter_Code/**RESULTS & ANSWERS**.md

 ## Overall Performance of Each Model

-* Which model has a lower loss?
+* **Which model has a lower loss?**

-    * The **Closing Price Model** had the the lower evaluated loss ratio across all window sizes.
+    * *The **Closing Price Model** had the the lower evaluated loss ratio across all window sizes.*

-* Which model tracks the actual values better over time?
+* **Which model tracks the actual values better over time?**

-    * The **Closing Price Model** tracked the actual values better over time.
+    * *The **Closing Price Model** tracked the actual values better over time.
 The Fear & Gread model overestimated in the first month and then underestimated from May to June.
 The predictions where fairly flat across all window sizes.
-The Closing Model trended upwards month-to-month, which was more in-line with the actual values.
+The Closing Model trended upwards month-to-month, which was more in-line with the actual values.*

-* Which window size works best for the model?
+* **Which window size works best for the model?**

-    * A **Window Size of 1** worked best for the **Closing Model**, as it had the lowest loss ratio.
-It also tracked the volatility of the actual values much more closely.
+    * *A **Window Size of 1** worked best for the Closing Model, as it had the lowest loss ratio.
+It also tracked the volatility of the actual values much more closely.*

-    * A **Window Size of 1** for the **Fear & Greed Model** was also better; however, the model overall was quite poor at predicting the actual values across all Window Sizes.
+    * *A **Window Size of 1** for the Fear & Greed Model was also better; however, the model overall was quite poor at predicting the actual values across all Window Sizes.*

 ### Fear & Greed Model